savonet/liquidshop/4/index.md

 {% for talk in site.data.ls4.talks %}
 | {{talk.time}} GMT | {{talk.firstname}} {{talk.lastname}}: _{{talk.title}}_ |{% endfor %}

-You can subscribe to the [calendar](calendar.ics) in order keep the up-to-date schedule.
+You can subscribe to the [calendar](calendar.ics) in order have a schedule which is up-to-date.

 Abstracts
 ---------